Hellebeemden 13 3500 Hasselt Belgium

 Creneau’s pop-up for the Tomorrowland Boutique is inspired by the music festival bearing the same name.
 The dreamlike space, with nuances of Alice in Wonderland, allows customers to explore Tomorrowland through displays of merchandise and a history room with videos, soundtracks and even a bar, providing total immersion in the festival brand.

-It’s hard to say what’s different about their approach, but the results are always thoughtful and engaging, often with a level of playfulness, that’s set just right for the brand.
+It’s hard to articulate what’s specifically different about their approach, but their designs are always thoughtful and engaging, often with a level of playfulness, that’s set just right for the brand.